Policy Research Institute The Current State of Japanese Academia from the Perspective of Research Power

 Taking a broad view of the current state of Japanese academia, we may conclude that the tide has turned almost since the 2000s in several areas, including research power in terms of the number of papers, research hours, research personnel, international exchange, and research funding.

-If we consider only the perspective of extending the healthy life expectancy of the Japanese people through innovative drug discovery, it is not necessary for the Japanese pharmaceutical industry, which is exposed to global competition, to rely on Japanese academia, and it is possible to think that global industry-academia collaboration should be pursued.
-In a study by Sadao Nagaoka, Research Advisor and Junichi Nishimura, Visiting Fellow*15 of the Policy Research Institute (PIRI), in Policy Research Institute News No. 71, it is pointed out that approximately 90% of scientific papers on which the Japanese pharmaceutical industry relies are foreign papers, and that the ability to absorb global developments in science is important.
+If we consider only the perspective of extending the healthy life expectancy of the Japanese people through innovative drug discovery, it is possible to think that the Japanese pharmaceutical industry, which is exposed to global competition, does not necessarily need to rely on Japanese academia, but should be oriented toward global industry-academia collaboration.
+OPIR Views and ActionsNo.71 Research Advisor Sadao Nagaoka of the National Institute for Policy Studies In a study by visiting researcher Junichi Nisihimura*15, it is pointed out that about 90% of the scientific papers on which the Japanese pharmaceutical industry relies are foreign papers, and that the ability to absorb global developments in science is important.
 At the same time, however, it is also pointed out that Japan has a leading advantage in utilizing domestic science, and that it is important to take advantage of this advantage.
 In order to take advantage of this leading edge, it is important for Japan's pharmaceutical industry to contribute as much as possible to improving the research capabilities of Japanese academia.

 Furthermore, the Japanese pharmaceutical industry is also expected to play a role in contributing to Japan's economic growth.
 Considering Japan's economic growth, improving the research capabilities of Japanese academia is important not only for Japan's pharmaceutical industry, but also for other industries and social development.
-I thought that it is important for Japan's pharmaceutical industry to make feasible contributions to academia and grow hand in hand with it, not only to improve Japan's drug discovery capabilities, but also to improve the country's national strength and social development.
+I thought that it is important for Japan's pharmaceutical industry to make feasible contributions to academia and grow hand in hand with them, not only for the improvement of Japan's drug discovery capabilities, but also for the improvement of the nation's strength and social development.

 Share this page